 - A DTTO may be served on a person over 16 who is ‘dependant on or has propensity to misuse drugs, and the dependency or propensity requires and may be susceptible to treatment, and the offender is a suitable person to be subject to an order’ (as detailed in sections 89-95 Crime and Disorder Act 1998); where electronic monitoring can be used (section 47 Criminal Justice (Scotland) Act 2003)

-- The young person must consent to the order being made
+- The child or young person must consent to the order being made

 Six months to three years.

 - Committal of a further offence or failure to attend testing or treatment do not automatically constitute a breach of the DTTO

 - Failure to attend court for reviews or attempts to interfere with the integrity of tests do constitute breaches of the DTTO